Archibald Low: The Great War

-In 1917 the priority for Low's control system changed; the new imperative being to counter the submarine threat.
-Low was transferred into the Royal Navy along with Lieutenant Ernest Windsor Bowen to adapt the AT system to control the DCBs but Low still commanded the RFC works at Feltham where the work was carried out.
-The Feltham guidance system was adopted by the Royal Navy secret D.C.B.
-Section that was commanded by Eric Gascoigne Robinson VC and was based at Calshot.
-During 1918, trials and rehearsals controlling Royal Naval boats from RAF aircraft had been completed by the D.C.B.
+In 1917 the priority for Low's control system changed, the new imperative being to counter the submarine threat.
+Low was transferred to the Royal Navy along with Lieutenant Ernest Windsor Bowen to adapt the AT system to control the DCBs, but Low still commanded the RFC works at Feltham where the work was carried out.
+The Feltham guidance system was adopted by the Royal Navy's secret D.C.B.
+Section, which was commanded by Eric Gascoigne Robinson VC and based at Calshot.
+During 1918, trials and rehearsals of controlling Royal Naval boats from RAF aircraft had been completed by the D.C.B.
 Section and the Admiralty Plans Division had detailed a number of potential targets.
-On 13th.
-March.1918 Robinson request 12 sets of the radio guidance equipment be ordered from Feltham.
-An order for 12 new D.C.B. boats was approved but they were not expected to be ready before the end of 1918.
+On 13 March 1918, Robinson requested 12 sets of the radio guidance equipment from Feltham.
+An order for 12 new D.C.B. boats was approved, but they were not expected to be ready before the end of 1918.

-Although none of these potential weapons were deployed in the war the pre-dreadnought battleship HMS Agamemnon was converted into a remote control target ship in 1920 and the Feltham "Aerial Target" project was taken up by Royal Aircraft Establishment who tested a series of Royal Aircraft Factory 1917 type AT with a 45 h.p Armstrong Siddeley engines in 1921.
-Low's principles were adopted by the Air Ministry for the RAE Larynx (from "Long Range Gun with Lynx Engine"), and explosive-laden autopiloted aircraft which was developed by the Royal Aircraft Establishment from 1925 and this drone development work culminated in the fleet of Queen Bee aerial target variants of the de Havilland Tiger Moth of the 1930s.
-Further developments continued by the British before and during the Second World War.
+Although none of these potential weapons were deployed in the war, the pre-dreadnought battleship HMS Agamemnon was converted into a remote-control target ship in 1920 and the Feltham "Aerial Target" project was taken up by Royal Aircraft Establishment, who tested a series of Royal Aircraft Factory 1917-type ATs with a 45 hp Armstrong Siddeley engine in 1921.
+Low's principles were adopted by the Air Ministry for the RAE Larynx (from "Long Range Gun with Lynx Engine"), and explosive-laden autopiloted aircraft developed by the Royal Aircraft Establishment from 1925.
+This drone development work culminated in the fleet of Queen Bee aerial target variants of the de Havilland Tiger Moth of the 1930s.
+Development was continued by the British before and during the Second World War.

-During World War II the Germans also made good use of Low's 1918 rocket guidance system and used it as one of the foundations for their guided weapons, the Henschel Hs 293, and Fritz X and for their V1 Doodlebug.
+During World War II the Germans also made good use of Low's 1918 rocket guidance system and used it as one of the foundations for their guided weapons, the Henschel Hs 293, the Fritz X, and the V1 Doodlebug.

-Low could have made a considerable amount of money from these inventions, but his patents couldn't stay in force for the statutory period, as he was in the employment of the War Department everything he invented was as a part of his duties so he couldn't benefit financially from them.
+As Low had developed these inventions while employed by the War Department, they were considered to have been invented as part of his duties, which prevented him from benefitting financially from them.

-Low was commended for this work by a number of senior officers including Sir David Henderson and Admiral Edward Stafford Fitzherbert.
-Sir Henry Norman, 1st Baronet a technically competent radio engineer and distinguished politician wrote to Low in March 1918 saying "I know of no man who has more extensive and more profound scientific knowledge, combined with a greater gift on imaginative invention than yourself". res.
+Low was commended for this work by a number of senior officers, including Sir David Henderson and Admiral Edward Stafford Fitzherbert.
+Sir Henry Norman, a radio engineer and distinguished politician, wrote to Low in March 1918 saying, "I know of no man who has more extensive and more profound scientific knowledge, combined with a greater gift of imaginative invention than yourself".